 Perhaps, this might be $100 well spent by these coaches, if only to future-proof their coaching credentials.

 However, non-certified coaches shouldn’t even consider pursuing a BCC credential over an ICF-accredited qualification.

-As things stand, an ICF coaching certification is a much better investment in their education and their overall reputation.
+As things stand, an International Coaching Federation (ICF) coaching certification is a much better investment in their education and their overall reputation.

 Related: ICF Definition Of Coaching – Important Facts

 Are You Ready To Start An ICF-Accredited Program?